oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 ![Two pugilists](pugilists.webp "Two pugilists")

-Any build that never equips any weapons is called a pugilist.
+Any character who never equips any weapons is called a pugilist.
 As it turns out, only pirates are capable of attacking without a weapon, so all pugilists are pirates.
 Furthermore, attacking with no weapon is — in _some_ ways — treated similarly to using a knuckler.
 So, most pugilists are brawlers/marauders/buccaneers; of course, permapirates/gunslingers/outlaws/corsairs are possible as well.